 Legal Training and Mentoring

-- Access to CLINIC’s unparalleled resources designed for nonprofit immigration legal representatives and their professional development needs including a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients;
+- Access CLINIC’s unparalleled resources designed for nonprofit immigration legal representatives and their professional development needs including a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients;

 Organizational Capacity Building

-- Consultation and technical assistance to become an authorized legal immigration service provider through Department of Justice’s agency recognition and staff accreditation — learn from the most experienced nonprofit professionals dedicated to assisting non-attorneys acquire authorization to practice immigration law;
+- Receive consultation and technical assistance to have non-attorney staff and volunteers become an authorized legal immigration service provider through Department of Justice’s agency recognition and staff accreditation — learn from the most experienced nonprofit professionals dedicated to assisting non-attorneys acquire authorization to practice immigration law;

-- Consultation and technical assistance on renewing agency recognition and non-attorney staff accreditation status, partial and full, under DOJ regulations;
+- Receive consultation and technical assistance on renewing agency recognition and non-attorney staff accreditation status, partial and full, under DOJ regulations;

-- Access to a subscriber-restricted section of CLINIC's website where special resources are stored;
+- Gain access to a member-restricted section of CLINIC's website where special resources are stored;

-- Consultations with experts on immigrant and community integration initiatives that can make your community more welcoming to newcomers and bond local residents in the process;
+- Benefit from consultations with experts on immigrant and community integration initiatives that can make your community more welcoming to newcomers and bond local residents in the process;